hermannhueck/pragmatic-sbt/README.md

 This presentation gives a pragmatic introduction to SBT - the Scala Build Tool - in 7 examples.
 Each example is a build in it's own root directory: ./example??
-Beginning with very simple sbt examples the later examples are becoming more structured and more complex showing multi project builds and cross version builds.
+Beginning with very simple sbt examples the later examples are becoming more structured and more complex showing multi-project builds, cross version builds, packaging and publishing, custom *Setting*s and *Task*s and the integration of the Ammonite REPL into your build.
+We also look at *InputTask*s, *Command*s and plugin development.

 ## References